AdaCore/spark2014/docs/develguide/translation_why3.rst

 References and Havoc
 """"""""""""""""""""

-Why is a ML like language.
-In particular, declared variables are usually constants and cannot be modified.
+Why is an ML-like language.
+In particular, declared variables are usually constant and cannot be modified.
 Why provides a way to define mutable variable using a polymorphic reference type named ref.
 However, to avoid introducing polymorphism which can be harmful to some background solvers, we do not use this type in gnat2why.
 Instead,